aws-ia/terraform-aws-eks-blueprints/docs/add-ons/index.md

 # Kubernetes Addons Module

-The [`kubernetes-addons`](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/modules/kubernetes-addons) module within this framework allows you to configure the add-ons you would like deployed into you EKS cluster with simple **true/false** flags.
+The [`kubernetes-addons`](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/modules/kubernetes-addons) module within EKS Blueprints allows you to configure the add-ons you would like deployed into you EKS cluster with simple **true/false** flags.

 The framework currently provides support for the following add-ons: